 When a mortgage loan exceeds these conforming limits, it is referred to as a jumbo loan.
 Generally speaking, the qualification criteria for jumbo mortgage products can be a bit more strict, when compared to their smaller / conforming counterparts.

-So what’s considered a jumbo loan in King County, Washington, in 2017?
-Currently, the county has a conforming loan limit of $592,250, for a single-family property.
+So what’s considered a jumbo loan in King County, Washington, in 2020?
+As already mentioned, in 2020, the conforming loan limit will be $741,750 for a single-family property.
 So anything above that would be considered jumbo.

 To be clear, it’s possible to borrow more than this amount.
 But a higher down payment might be required, due to the larger size of the loan.
 Please contact us if you have questions about applying for a jumbo loan in King County, Washington.